Yes, I know my last post I said I wouldn’t be touching this subject.

 Why?
 Because we asked questions.
 Because we said here’s why we don’t believe this is the case.
 I wasn’t calling Melissa any names, I wasn’t trying to victim shame.
 I was legitimately trying to figure things out.
 Cause the more I learned?
 The more I realized the story doesn’t gel for me.
 Because his story made more sense with the information I had.

 I’m not shaming Melissa.
 Like I said, at first I was really confused cause I felt that I should believe her.
 But I’m also a solid believer in that you need not take anything at face value.
 Don’t believe everything you read blindly.
 You need to be sure of what you know before you make a choice of which side rings true.
 You dig first, you ask questions.
 When I did so and all those things mentioned in Sara’s post kept popping up, my brows rose.
+You shouldn’t believe someone just because they are female.
+That’s a disservice to the gender and to the justice system.
+You believe or disbelieve based on what evidence you find, facts, on whether or not the story is consistent.

 Nick isn’t perfect, far from it.
 He’s been incredibly open about all the mistakes he’s made in the past, writing a book to apologize for those mistakes.
 Wanting nothing more than hoping that others could learn from them.
 Something he’s never had to do, something he chose to do.
 It’s one of the many things I’ve always liked about him – being open and honest about who he was in the past.
 Watching him grow up and turn it all around.